 What Goes Into an ADA Compliant Bathroom?

-- 30-inch by 48-inch access to the sink (to fit a wheelchair)
+- A wheelchair requires a 30-inch by 48-inch access to the sink.

-- Toilets that are at least 18 inches from the side wall
+- The commode must be at least 18 inches from the side wall.

-- Toilet seats with a height of approximately 18 inches
+- The height of the toilet seat approximately 18 inches from the floor.

 - Wheelchair access of at least 60 inches circular diameter in necessary.

 - Urinal stalls may hang a maximum of 17 inches from the floor

 As you can see, many elements go into making a water closet safe and within accessibility standards.
-Skip a trip to the DIY store and choose a local contractor in Tampa who specializes in this, such as Greaves Construction.
+You may be tempted to head to the store and try to make these accommodations yourself.
+Choose a contractor in Tampa who specializes in ADA compliance.
+Greaves Construction has been following legal guidelines in our construction for over 30 years.
+Knowing the law and keeping up with it’s changes is at the core of our business.

 Quality Renovation.
 Expert Craftsmen.
 Greaves Construction.

 There are many benefits of retrofitting an existing restroom to become an ADA compliant bathroom.
 From homesteaders to Tampa restaurateurs, obeying the law is something to be taken seriously.
-Failure to do so can land you in hot water, legally.
-If you want to ensure your business meets the requirements, give Greaves Construction a call on contact us online.
+Failure to do so can land you in real legal trouble.
+If you want to ensure your business meets the requirements, give Greaves Construction a call or contact us online.
 We have years of experience and use quality, eco-friendly products.

 If you are in the Tampa Bay area and want to renovate for an ADA compliant bathroom, give us a call today at (813) 985-2739.